RonEfraim/C-Plus-Plus/Semester 1/Ex9/README.txt

 The program tries, first of all, to assign each bar to the first goldsmith, if it fails, it assigns the bar to the other goldsmith.

-Compile: g++ -Wall ex9c.cc –o ex9c
+Compile: g++ -Wall ex9c.cc â€“o ex9c
 Run: ex9c

 input: